ruslanmv/RNN-Programming-Assignment-Emojify/README.md

-# Emojify

-## Coursera - RNN Programming Assignment
+## Coursera - RNN Programming Assignment - Emojify

 ### Disclaimer:
 The given solutions in this project are only for reference purpose.